25: PROBLEMS WITH RELAY MODULES

 normally the opto-isolator is powered with 5V on pin 2 (and GND to pin 1), and the IN0 input is expected to either go to 0V (GND) or 5V.

-when grounded a current will flow through both LED's and the relay coil will be powered, and when 5V is put on the IN0 input there is no voltage over the R1-LED_of_U1-green LED string so with LEDs are off, but if you put 3V3 on the IN0 pin, this isn't true! there will still be 5V-3.3V = 1,7Volt on it, so a small current might still flow, maybe just enough to dimly light the LED in U1, so that a small current trickles to R2, and the relay coil might get just enough energy to keep drawing in the relay armature, (metal plate that is attracted by the magnetic field) and so the relay may still keep its energised condition.
-A relay needs much less energy to magnetise the relay so much that the armature keeps stuck, than the energy needed to pull in the armature.
+But if you put 3V3 on the IN0 pin, this isn't true! there will still be 5V-3.3V = 1,7Volt across both LED's, so a small current might still flow, maybe just enough to dimly light the LED in U1, lighting the photo transistor so that a small current trickles to R2, and the relay coil might get just enough energy to keep drawing in the relay armature, (metal plate that is attracted by the magnetic field) and so the relay may still keep its energized condition.
+A relay needs much less energy to magnetize the relay so much that the armature keeps stuck, than the energy needed to pull in the armature.

 one could program the IN0 GPIO so that it becomes high-ohmic, and that would turn the relay off, but the downfall of that approach is that there might appear a voltage on the GPIO larger than 4V, and this might cause the dreaded "latch up" phenomenon as the GPIO's of a PI are NOT 5V TOLERANT!
 See https://en.wikipedia.org/wiki/Latch-up for an explanation of what might happen.
-The two diodes (LED's) might prevent latchup in practice, so it might work, but your mileage may vary!
+Just maybe the two diodes (LED's) might prevent latchup in practice, so it might work, but your mileage might vary!

 This renders these relay modules very hard to use with a 3.3V based system like a raspberry PI.